open-contracting/kingfisher-summarize/docs/querying-data.rst

 .. tip::

-  The ``tender``, ``award`` and ``contract`` objects in OCDS all have a ``.status`` property.
+  The ``tender``, ``awards`` and ``contracts`` objects in OCDS all have a ``.status`` field.

-  Kingfisher Views exposes these status properties in ``tender_summary.tender_status``, ``awards_summary.award_status`` and ``contracts_summary.contract_status``.
+  Kingfisher Views stores these status fields in the ``tender_summary.tender_status``, ``awards_summary.award_status`` and ``contracts_summary.contract_status`` columns.

-  Consider which statuses you want to include or exclude from your analysis, for example you might wish to exclude pending and cancelled contracts when calculating the total value of contracts for each buyer.
+  Consider which statuses you want to include or exclude from your analysis; for example, you might want to exclude pending and cancelled contracts when calculating the total value of contracts for each buyer.

   The `OCDS codelist documentation <https://standard.open-contracting.org/latest/en/schema/codelists/#>`__ describes the meaning of the statuses for each object.

 Calculate the top 10 buyers by award value
 ------------------------------------------

-Summary data on buyers is stored in the ``buyer_summary`` table and summary data on awards is stored in the ``award_summary`` table.
+Summary data about buyers is stored in the ``buyer_summary`` table, and summary data about awards is stored in the ``award_summary`` table.

 To join summary tables, use the ``id`` column, which uniquely identifies a release.
-To learn more about the relationships between tables refer to the :ref:`relationships` documentation.
+To learn more about the relationships between tables, refer to the :ref:`relationships` documentation.

-The ``buyer_summary`` table doesn't include the buyer's name, however the ``buyer`` column contains a jsonb blob of the buyer  for each contracting process, which this can be extracted from.
+The ``buyer_summary`` table doesn't include the buyer's name; however, the ``buyer`` column contains a JSONB blob of the buyer for each contracting process, from which the buyer's name can be queried.

-Most summary tables in Kingfisher Views include a column containing jsonb blobs of the object the summary relates to.
+Most summary tables include a column containing JSONB blobs of the object to which the summary relates.

-The following query calculates the top 10 buyers by award value for collection ``1259``, disaggregated by currency and counting 'active' awards only:
+The following query calculates the top 10 buyers by award value for collection ``1259``, disaggregated by currency, and counting 'active' awards only:

 .. code-block:: sql

-  select
+  SELECT
       buyer_identifier,
-      buyer -> 'name' as buyer_name, --extract the buyer name from the JSON award_value_currency,
+      buyer -> 'name' AS buyer_name, -- extract the buyer name from the JSON award_value_currency,
-      sum(award_value_amount) as award_amount
+      sum(award_value_amount) AS award_amount
-  from
+  FROM
       awards_summary
-  join
+  JOIN
-      buyer_summary on awards_summary.id = buyer_summary.id
+      buyer_summary ON awards_summary.id = buyer_summary.id
-  where
+  WHERE
       awards_summary.collection_id = 1259
-  and
+  AND
-      awards_summary.award_value_amount > 0 --filter out awards with no value
+      awards_summary.award_value_amount > 0 -- filter out awards with no value
-  and
+  AND
       awards_summary.award_status = 'active'
-  group by
+  GROUP BY
       buyer_identifier,
       buyer_name,
       award_value_currency
-  order by
+  ORDER BY
-      award_amount desc
+      award_amount DESC
-  limit
-      10;
+  LIMIT 10;

 Check which fields are available
 --------------------------------